 Bay Area Bike Share Pilot

 The SFMTA, in partnership with the Bay Area Air Quality Management District (BAAQMD), brought Bay Area Bike Share (BABS) to San Francisco in August 2013 with 350 bikes and 35 stations.
 After four successful years as a small-scale proof-of-concept, the service shut down on June 11, 2017 in preparation for a major expansion and rebranding as Ford GoBike.
 The Metropolitan Transportation Commission commissioned an evaluation of the BABS pilot, available here.
-The SFMTA’s online bikeshare dashboard displays detailed ride data from the pilot, and will be updated as expansion numbers become available.
+The SFMTA’s online bikeshare dashboard displays detailed ride data from the pilot.